Astra AB: History

 A drug which hadn't been developed by Astra, but that the company distributed in Sweden under its own name under the designation Neurosedyn, which was a prescription-free sedative.
 It was developed in Germany by Grünenthal under the name Contergan and was also sold under the name Thalidomide in other countries.
 In late 1961 this drug was connected to a number of birth defects in Germany and was withdrawn from the German market.
 Three weeks later Astra's Neurosedyn was withdrawn in Sweden, after having been on the market slightly less than three years.
 It turned out that around one hundred Swedish children had suffered deformation from their mothers taking the supposedly safe drug during their pregnancies, as the Swedish part of the wider Thalidomide scandal affecting around 10,000 worldwide.
 After complicated legal turns in the 1960s, a settlement was reached in 1969, whereby Astra set aside certain compensation funds for the victims.
 This turn of events led to a revision of safety thinking in drug development, and to date it is still considered as the worst tragedy and scandal in the history of the Swedish pharmaceutical industry.

 In 1983 Astra withdrew its neuropharmacological drug Zelmid, which had only introduced the year before, because of concerns over side effects.
 Zelmid was a selective serotonin reuptake inhibitor (SSRI), and although Astra was a pioneer in the SSRI area, they did not follow up with another drug using the same mechanism.
 Instead, it was the US pharmaceutical company Eli Lilly and Company which later introduced the bestselling SSRI drug Prozac, which led Astra to realise that they would probably had been able to beat Lilly to this lucrative market if they had continued their SSRI drug development.
 Despite losing out in the SSRI area, in the 1990s, Astra had become one of the heaviest companies on the Stockholm stock exchange, to a large extent due to profits from Losec.

-Responding to increasing development costs of new drugs and a perception that the pharmaceutical industry needed more international fusions, Astra started to look for partners.
-On December 9, 1998, plans for a fusion with Zeneca was announced, which would create the world's third largest pharmaceutical company.
-Despite some initial criticism of the plans, owners representing 96.4% of the stock voted for the fusion, which was effected in 1999.
+Responding to increasing development costs of new drugs and a perception that the pharmaceutical industry needed more international mergers, Astra started to look for partners.
+On December 9, 1998, plans for a merger with Zeneca was announced, which would create the world's third largest pharmaceutical company.
+Despite some initial criticism of the plans, owners representing 96.4% of the stock voted for the merger, which was effected in 1999.